Exabeam Entity Analytics

-Threats move laterally though a network, leveraging users and machines in their search for high value data.
+Attackers move laterally through a network, across users, machines and assets in their search for high value data.
 Connected assets like medical equipment, machinery, and power grid infrastructure, along with cloud assets can become an easy target.
 Assets require the same monitoring as humans, since they often control production and operations and can store sensitive corporate data including personal information, customer data or API data.
-Entity Analytics establishes baseline behavior using communication patterns, ports and protocols, and operating activity — automatically identifying irregular activities indicative of a security incident.
+Entity Analytics establishes baseline behavior using communication patterns, ports and protocols, and operating activity — automatically identifying irregular entity activities indicative of a security incident.

 Prebuilt Incident Timelines

 For all anomalies detected by Entity Analytics, Exabeam Smart Timelines, machine-built incident timelines, stitch together both the normal and abnormal behavior for machines, assets, IoT devices and cloud storage objects.
-Unlike competitive UEBA solutions, Exabeam Smart Timelines track lateral movement without the manual steps.
+Unlike competitive UEBA solutions, Smart Timelines display lateral movement.
 Smart Timelines detail what happened during an incident and identify behavioral context to determine if the activity was normal — reducing the manual efforts of your SOC as they gather evidence for their investigation.

 End-to-End Network Visibility

 Whether monitoring a LAN or assets from a power grid, data viewed in isolation can appear benign.
 Exabeam combines and analyzes logs from various sources including VPN, cloud applications, email services, firewalls, NetFlow, and other specific IoT sensors.
 Machine learning and behavioral modeling that underpin our UEBA solution are then used to detect complex threats that would otherwise go undetected.

 Automatic IP Mapping